Drayton, Ontario: Healthcare

 Located downtown Drayton, the Mapleton Health Centre's eight primary care physicians and four nurse practitioners service 15,000 patients.
+Drayton also has multiple senior's living accommodations and long-term care homes.

 Media

 Drayton is serviced specifically by a local newspaper The Community News, in addition to the Wellington Advertiser, a publication serving the entirety of Wellington County.

 Natural disasters

 On June 23, 2017, Drayton and surrounding Wellington County towns declared a state of emergency due to flooding.
 Over 100 mm of rain fell within 24 hours.
 Many roads were closed and hundreds of basements were flooded.

 Recreation

-Drayton contains the PMD Arena as well as the agricultural fairgrounds, Kinsmen Park, Riverside Park, Centennial Park, and ABC Park.
-There are various soccer field and baseball diamonds located throughout Drayton.
-Children can play in official Drayton soccer, hockey, or baseball leagues as well as on many intramural teams in school.
+Drayton contains the Agricultural Fairgrounds, Kinsmen Park, Riverside Park, Centennial Park, Rotary Park, Memorial Park, and ABC Park.
+There are also various sports facilities, such as the PMD Arena, a soccer field, and baseball diamonds located throughout Drayton.
+Children can play in the official Drayton soccer, hockey, or baseball leagues, as well as on many intramural teams in school.
+Adult recreational sports also take place (pickleball, skating, hockey).